jcmbowman/jamf-software-audit/README.md

 Drag "Computer Name" to the Values box.

-If you want even more detailed information you can also optionally drag "Application Version" to the Rows box.
+If you want even more detailed information you can also optionally drag "Application Version" or "Computer Name" (or both) to the Rows box.

 **Congatulations!!** You now have a pivot table that will allow you to filter based on app names, or based on the different application status types.